-Small amounts of iron-rich minerals held in place by old volcanic lava flow and discovered millions of years later by curious geologists tells our planet’s early history.
+Small amounts of iron-rich minerals held in place by old volcanic lava flow and discovered millions of years later by curious geologists tell our planet’s early history.

 What story is frozen into your business?

-One of the things I really enjoy about my work as a trainer and consultant is advising organizational leaders on how to align people, departments and procedures to an overarching mission.
+One thing I really enjoy about my work as a trainer and consultant is advising organizational leaders on how to align people, departments and procedures to an overarching mission.
 Alignment, or lack thereof, affects the public face of every business.